kubachour/google-ads-uac-scripts/successful-ad-scripts-calls.md

 This document contains all tested and confirmed working Google Ads Scripts API calls for App Campaign asset mutations.

+> **Note:** All customer IDs, asset IDs, and resource names in this document are placeholder examples.
+Replace `1234567890` with your actual Google Ads Customer ID (without dashes) before use.

 ---

 ## Asset Creation